Sierra Project Foundation

 Of course, most kids are not prone to read simple pamphlets and brochures on health issues.
 An effective education almost anywhere in the world is fun and exciting.
 Thus, we decided over the summer of 2015 to create graphic novels on varying health issues.
 With a reoccurring character and engaging storyline, the book could be read by students, parents, and even doctors.
 Printing was cheaper, and sending comic books down to Ecuador did not face the same obstacles as shipping medicine.
 The project itself is not as canned as other nonprofit group work.

-Our team has grown to include cartoonists, translators, researchers, distributors in Ecuador, and more.
-Currently, we have produced issues on the four most major health issues affecting the country and have sent out some 5,000 comics.
-We look forward to where we are headed!
+Our team grew to include cartoonists, translators, researchers, distributors in Ecuador, and more.
+We have produced issues on the four most major health issues affecting the country and have sent out some 5,000 comics.